Melina Place, which is a short street running westwards off Grove End Road, has had a mixed history of residents.

 Moving on during the century the inhabitants belonged to the artistic world, like George Colman the Younger (1762-1836) who was a theatrical manager and who lived at no.4 in 1811 and at no. 5 in 1824.

-Thomas Henry Huxley PC PRS FLS FRS ( 1825 – 1895) was an eminent biologist specialising in comparative anatomy..
+Thomas Henry Huxley PC PRS FLS FRS ( 1825 – 1895) was an eminent biologist specialising in comparative anatomy and lived at no 11.
 He was known as ‘Darwin’s Bulldog’ for his advocacy of Darwin’s theory of evolution.
-He lived at no. 11.
-A descendant of his is Sir Crispin Tickell, the British diplomat, environmentalist and academic who for a while lived in Alma Square.

 Arthur Machen (1863-1947), the Welsh author and mystic, lived at no.12 from where he entertained such friends as Augustus John, Wyndham Lewis and Jerome K Jerome.
 Arnold Toynbee CH ( 1889-1975 ), the British historian, lived at no.3.